lavanet/docs/docs/chains/starknet-chain/starknet-node.md

 ## Install the Starknet L2 Package 📦

-> There are three posible nodes avaliable for [Starknet](https://www.starknet.io/en/ecosystem/fullnodes-and-rpc-services)
+> There are three possible nodes available for [Starknet](https://www.starknet.io/en/ecosystem/fullnodes-and-rpc-services)

 ### Pathfinder node
 `Cd` into the starknet-stack project root and start the L2 execution client with this command: